Mallard: Status and conservation

 A mallard (male) eats rolled oats from the hand.

 Since 1998, the mallard has been rated as a species of least concern on the IUCN Red List of Endangered Species.
-This is because it has a large range–more than 20000000 km2 and because its population is increasing.
-Also, the population size of the mallard is very large.
+This is because it has a large range–more than 65000000 km2, though its very large population – estimated at more than 17 million mature individuals as of 2025 – is decreasing.

-Unlike many waterfowl, mallards have benefited from human alterations to the world – so much so that they are now considered an invasive species in some regions.
+Unlike many waterfowl, mallards have benefited from human alterations to the world; so much so that they are now considered an invasive species in some regions.
 They are a common sight in urban parks, lakes, ponds, and other human-made water features in the regions they inhabit, and are often tolerated or encouraged in human habitat due to their placid nature towards humans, their ducklings and their beautiful and iridescent colours.
 While most are not domesticated, mallards are so successful at coexisting in human regions that the main conservation risk they pose comes from the loss of genetic diversity among a region's traditional ducks once humans and mallards colonise an area.
 Mallards are very adaptable, being able to live and even thrive in urban areas which may have supported more localised, sensitive species of waterfowl before development.
 The release of feral mallards in areas where they are not native sometimes creates problems through interbreeding with indigenous waterfowl.
 These non-migratory mallards interbreed with indigenous wild ducks from local populations of closely related species through genetic pollution by producing fertile offspring.
 Complete hybridisation of various species of wild duck gene pools could result in the extinction of many indigenous waterfowl.
 The mallard itself is the ancestor of most domestic ducks, and its naturally evolved wild gene pool gets genetically polluted in turn by the domestic and feral populations.